This post was updated 8 January, 2017

 Film scoring is an exciting way to explore composing, arranging, recording and editing music or sound effects with your students and there are a variety of software programs suitable for the job.
-GarageBand, Acid Music Studio (or Acid Pro), Mixcraft, Sonar Home Studio, Sibelius, Finale all allow you to import video and synchronise sound to visuals.
+GarageBand, Mixcraft, Sibelius and Finale all allow you to import video and synchronise sound to visuals.

 Before you get started with film scoring however, you’ll need some resources.
 In this post, we’ll explore some if the film footage (video) that is available for free.

-By using material with a CC license, you’re able to do much more with end-product of your students’ work.
-You can upload their film scoring projects to the school website (or other websites), or burn them to DVD to take home to share with family.
+By using material with a CC license, you’re able to do much more with end-product of your students’ work – such as uploading their film scoring projects online in order to share them with parents, other students and the wider community.
 Conversely, using copyrighted material means that you can only use it within the four walls of your classroom.

 So, where are the best places to download suitable videos?
 Over the last few months, I’ve been gathering links to some of the most useful sites.
 Here are some of my favourites: